Mountain landscape in China

 Pregnancy and Giving Birth

 You generally have the choice between a public, private or an international hospital.
 Check out our complete guide to pregnancy and giving birth in China to find out more.
-It is important to note that the use of long-term oral contraceptive pills is not widely accepted in Chinese culture.
-As a result, there is a very limited choice of medications for expats.
+As the use of long-term oral contraceptive pills is not widely accepted in Chinese culture there is limited choice of medications for expats.

 Bridging the gap between public and private healthcare, VIP wards (sometimes referred to as international wards) are found in some public hospitals.
-They are more expensive than public wards, but cheaper than private hospitals, and tend to have a higher standard of care with English-speaking medical staff.
-Many of these wards don’t accept international insurance, so you will have to pay in cash and then claim the money back from your insurance provider.
+They are more expensive than public wards, but cheaper than private hospitals, and tend to have a higher standard of care along with English-speaking medical staff.
+Many of these wards don’t accept international insurance, so you’ll pay in cash and then claim the money back from your insurance provider.

 International hospitals are a type of private hospital that meets certain international standards.
 In both cases, these hospitals offer a better standard of care and contain English-speaking staff, so they are preferred by expats.